snewhouse/ngs/ngseasy_dev/README.md

 ## Running a full pipeline : from raw fastq to vcf calls

-See https://github.com/KHP-Informatics/ngs/tree/dev2/ngseasy_dev for dev functions (Still workin on these):-
+See https://github.com/KHP-Informatics/ngs/tree/dev2/ngseasy_dev for dev functions (Still workin on these).
+Each of these will call a separate container and run a part of the NGS pipeline.
+A full pipeline is set out below :-

 ```{bash}